 Battenfeld's Christmas Tree Farm offers six tree species - Douglas Fir, White Pine, Spruce, Balsam Fir, Concolor Fir, and Frazier Fir each with its own unique characteristics and appeal.
 We provide this variety to enhance and personalize your holiday selection.
 Choose the type and size of tree that suits your tastes.
 We offer full service bailing.
 Simply pick out your tree, cut it down and bring it to the Bailing Barn.
-Handsaws are available at the entrance to the farm for a $10 returnable deposit upon exiting.
+Handsaws are available at the entrance to the farm for a $10 rental fee or $15 purchase.
 Tree carts are available at the Bailing Barn and throughout the property.

 The Douglas Fir is among the finest Christmas trees - full bodied with long soft fragrant needles and superior needle retention.
 It's traditionally one of the most popular trees in the Northeast.

 The largest pine in the U.S., the White Pine has soft, flexible needles and is bluish-green in color.
 Needles are 2½ - 5 in. long.
 White Pine's have good needle retention, but have little aroma.
 They aren't recommended for heavy ornaments.